Alec Gargett

 To improve quality of life and reduce the burden on our hospital system we can:

-6.1.1 Build government-owned aged care centres to ensure adequate supply of high-quality care at affordable prices.
+• 6.1.1 Build government-owned aged care centres to ensure adequate supply of high-quality care at affordable prices.

-6.1.2 Fund a program of roving nurses to provide both aged care and urgent care in people's homes.
+• 6.1.2 Fund a program of roving nurses to provide both aged care and urgent care in people's homes.

-Increase the number of hospitals, emergency departments and staff
+Increase the number of hospitals, emergency departments and staff (6.2_More_EDs)

-Expand the government's policy to increase the number of hospitals and emergency departments, the size of emergency departments, and increase the number of staff, and the number, quality and affordability of aged care centres.
+Increase the number of hospitals and emergency departments, the size of emergency departments, and increase the number of staff, and the number, quality and affordability of aged care centres.
 We can:

-6.2.1 If feasible, reopen hospitals that are no longer being used as hospitals, such as the Blackwood Hospital.
+• 6.2.1 If feasible, reopen hospitals that are no longer being used as hospitals, such as the Blackwood Hospital.

-6.2.2 If feasible, reopen emergency departments that have been closed, like the emergency department at the Repat.
+• 6.2.2 If feasible, reopen emergency departments that have been closed, like the emergency department at the Repat.

-6.2.4 Allow more Australians to study medical degrees and clinical psychology in South Australia.
+• 6.2.4 Allow more Australians to study medical degrees and clinical psychology in South Australia.

-6.2.5 Allow psychologists to assist psychiatrists in mental hospitals.
+• 6.2.5 Allow psychologists to assist psychiatrists in mental hospitals.

-6.2.6 Hire more social workers and occupational therapists to assist psychiatrists in our mental hospitals.
+• 6.2.6 Hire more social workers and occupational therapists to assist psychiatrists in our mental hospitals.

-6.2.7 Investigate the viability of specialist graduate medical programs at our universities, so that qualified health professionals can become specialist doctors by learning only what is relevant to a chosen specialty.
+• 6.2.7 Investigate the viability of specialist graduate medical programs at our universities, so that qualified health professionals can become specialist doctors by learning only what is relevant to a chosen specialty.

-6.2.8 Create a new position in emergency departments called a medic, ranked between a nurse and a doctor, who specialises on the intermediate work that lies around the overlap between the work of nurses and doctors, improving care through specialised emergency department training and encouraging both genders to work in this kind of role.
+• 6.2.8 Create a new position in emergency departments called a medic, ranked between a nurse and a doctor, who specialises in the intermediate work that lies around the overlap between the work of nurses and doctors, improving care through specialised emergency department training and encouraging both genders to work in this kind of role.

-6.3 Increase the number of rehab facilities.
+• 6.3 Increase the number of rehab facilities.

 How will we pay for this?